Koji255/uHealth/README.md

 ## Usage
 1. Visit the application in your browser at `http://127.0.0.1:8000/`.
 2. Register for an account or log in if you already have one.
-3. Enter your symptoms in the input field.
+3. Enter your symptoms on the ai-consultation page.
 4. Review the diagnoses and details provided by the AI.
 5. Book an appointment with a doctor if needed.